Food for Thought 🙂

 - What kind of experiences has stayed close to your heart?
 What emotions do they inspire in you (happiness, fear, challenge, anxiety, fun, etc.)?

-- Which movies did you enjoy?
-Which movies left a lasting impression on you?
+- Is there a movie that left a lasting impression on you?
 Why?

 - Describe a problem you’ve solved or a question you’d like to explain.